Characters: Friendship Is Magic: The Cutie Mark Crusaders

 - Butt Monkey: If there's a way to fail, they'll find it.
 Not that it ever stops them.

-- Centipede's Dilemma: They seem to be able to do many things very well, including build a treehouse, arrange a romantic dinner for their teacher and Big Macintosh, and SUCCESSFULLY BREW A LOVE POTION from an old spellbook (technically a love poison, but that's still a mighty feat of alchemy for a group of three kids).
+- Centipede's Dilemma: They seem to be able to do many things very well, including build a treehouse, construct a self-propelling parade float, put together an acrobatic routine, arrange a romantic dinner for their teacher and Big Macintosh, and SUCCESSFULLY BREW A LOVE POTION from an old spellbook (technically a love poison, but that's still a mighty feat of alchemy for a group of three kids).
 Unfortunately, whenever they approach anything from the angle of "this will get me my Cutie Mark!" they start to fail, and fail spectacularly.

 - Character Development: As of season four, they have noticeably matured.
 Their dialogue has become more sophisticated, the search for their cutie marks has become more of a hobby than an obsession, they're trying to get their marks by building skills in things they enjoy as opposed to just doing whatever comes to mind and hoping something sticks, and Sweetie Belle has learned some basic magic.
 Even the problems they face are based on deep insecurities(Apple Bloom's of being babied by her family, Scootaloo's of not being able to fly, and Sweetie Belle's of living in the shadow of her successful, attention-drawing older sister), as opposed to the simple kid problems they had in earlier seasons.